SModelS/smodels/docs/manual/source/Installation.rst

 Installing the SModelS Database
 -------------------------------

-The installation methods explained above also installs SModelS' :ref:`database of experimental results <databaseStruct>` in the smodels-database subdirectory.
+The installation methods explained above (except for pip install) also install SModelS' :ref:`database of experimental results <databaseStruct>` in the smodels-database subdirectory.
-The first time SModelS is run, a :ref:`binary file <databasePickle>` will be built using the database folder, which can then be used in all subsequent runs.
+The first time SModelS is run, a :ref:`binary file <databasePickle>` will be built using this text database folder, which can then be used in all subsequent runs.
 However, from v1.1.3 onwards it is recommended to provide the URL of the official database as the database path when running SModelS (see :ref:`path <parameterFilePath>` in |parameters|).
 In this case the corresponding database version binary file will be automatically downloaded